RagnarJensen/Z-CAM-E1-IO/Breadboard/README.md

 ![Blue cable in BB odd pins](connector_odd_pins.png) In the background, you can see that I've not used a coaxial cable for the CVBS connector.
 For short runs of composite video, a twisted pair suffices.
-![Blue cable in BB even pins](connector_even_pins.png)
+![Blue cable in BB even pins](connector_even_pins.png) Even numbered pins.
+No pins 10 and 12 (CVBS), since they go directly from the camera to the RCA connector.

 ## Breadboard set-up
 Fritzing image of the breadboard: